 2: When you are finished with your project and ready to block it, you can set the colors with a vinegar rinse, to further aid in setting in colors.
 To do this, simply follow this recipe:

-Add 2 cups distilled white vinegar to a wash basin or your clean sink
+Add 2 cups distilled white vinegar to a wash basin filled with room temperature water, or your clean sink

 Fully submerge your project in the vinegar bath, taking care not to agitate the fibers too much

 Let it sit for 30 minutess to 1 hour, then drain the vinegar water out of the basin

 Wash and rinse your project as usual, with a gentle wool wash such as Euclan, to help rid the project of the vinegar smell

 I hope this helps answer some questions you might have had about why certain dyes tend to rub off on your hands, or “crock”.
 Happy knitting everyone!